Fencing for Pigs ~ Which Type Is Best for Your Farm?

 • How many pigs do you intend to keep?

-• How often do you intend to move your pigs (this needs to be done often as pigs tend to create a great deal of stench, especially if they stay in the same pasture for too long)?
+• How often do you intend to move your pigs? (this needs to be done often when pigs are kept outside, in smaller pens, as pigs tend to create a great mess, especially if they stay in the same pasture for too long)

 Types of Fencing for Pigs